pydoit/doit/doc/cmd_other.rst

    install : install executable (TODO)

+By default task name and description are listed.
 The task description is taken from the first line of task function doc-string.
 You can also set it using the *doc* attribute on the task dictionary.
+It is possible to ommit the description using the option *-q*/*--quiet*.

+By default sub-tasks are not listed.
+It can list sub-tasks using the option *--all*.

+By default task names that start with an underscore(*_*) are not listed.
+They are listed if the option *-p*/*--private* is used.

+Task status can be printed using the option *-s*/*--status*.

+Task's file-dependencies can be printed using the option *--deps*.